oliverhager29/readable/README.md

 In the root component (App) all valid routes are defined.
 Posts by category have a URL /{category} and post details have a URL /{category}/{post.id}.
 If post.id is the id of a deleted or non-existant post or  category a non-existant category then a 404 NotFound page is displayed.
 Same for any other invalid URL.
 Further the root component has a Redux store that is propagted into the child components with the action functions.

+Posts and comments can be sorted either by timestamp or vote score.
+The sorting can ascending or descending.

 Redux store model (with sample data):
 ```i
     categories: [